graciellehigino/ms_range_interactions/manuscript.md

 corresponding to different predators.
 For a given pair of species, the number
 $c$ of pixels where the predator and prey cooccur and the number $a$ of pixels where the focal species is present but not the other, were calculated.
-Geographic dissimilarities were given by a/(a+c), with the predator being the focal species in the predator to prey dissimilarity (x-axis), while the prey is the focal one in the prey to predator dissimilarity (y-axis).
-One of the predators, *Canis aurea*, is not represented in the image because it's an extreme case (where all its range is suppressed by the absence of preys) and it would make the interpretation of the data more difficult.](figures/beta-div_pred-species.png){#fig:geo_diss}
+Geographic dissimilarities were given by $a/(a+c)$, with the predator being the focal species in the predator to prey dissimilarity (x-axis), while the prey is the focal one in the prey to predator dissimilarity (y-axis).
+One of the predators, *Canis aurea*, is not represented in the image because it is an extreme case (where all its range is suppressed by the absence of preys) and it would make the interpretation of the data more difficult.](figures/beta-div_pred-species.png){#fig:geo_diss}